-Try your hand as the assistant warden in a private Peruvian zoo centre, this volunteer project in Peru is open to all lovers of wildlife, and especially perfect for those who are conservationists or students of nature and zoology.
+Try your hand as the assistant warden in a private Peruvian animal sanctuary, – open to all lovers of wildlife, and especially perfect for those who are conservationists or students of nature and zoology.

-You will participate in the daily care taking of all animals at the centre creating a safe habitat for all of the animals.
+You will participate in the daily caretaking of all animals and especially in the centre’s efforts to create a safe habitat for all of the animals.

 The Humboldt Penguins, which were relocated here were unfortunately devastated by the recent flooding that took place in this area.
 As a result, all but one of the penguins has died due to illness after this natural disaster.
 As the centre continues to work to assist the surviving penguin in quarantine and prepare for the possible addition of a new waddle of penguins, your help and support is greatly needed and appreciated.

-This centre assists many kinds of rescued animals and helps to halt the decline of endangered species, as well as, spread awareness about the issues they face.
-Your involvement provides opportunities for this great work to continue.
+This centre assists all sorts of rescued animals and helps to halt the decline of endangered species, as well as, spread awareness about the issues they face.
+Your involvement provides opportunities for these good works to continue.
 Even though you may not get to work directly with the beloved penguin population, every bit of energy put into making this habitat better for all of the animals supports the ongoing progress of the only centre in the region working to assist Humboldt Penguins.